aarlin/eyes-of-glouphrie-puzzle-solver/README.md

 ### Unix:
 Change directory to the location of eyescalc.py
 Run command `python eyescalc.py`
-There might be some dependencies that you'll have to install; possibly PIL and tkinter
+There might be some dependencies that you'll have to install `apt-get install python-tk`
+`pip install Pillow`

 ## Type of Problem
 The premise of this calculator involved adding shapes that held a numerical weight into a lock.
 The lock only opened itself with a certain weight.